DrexelChatbotGroup/DrexelChatbot/README.md

 5. Restart the gac Python Server.

 #### How to run the information extraction:
-[Tom]
 1. Navigate to the ie directory.
 2. If you want to gather all available information and regenerate all ttl files, run the command `python3 iemain.py -t`
-3. If you want to repopulate the database using the ttl files found in the ttl directory, run the command `python3 iemain.py -d`
+3. If you want to recreate the database using the ttl files, run the command `python3 iemain.py -d`
 4. If you want to do both 2. and 3., you can run the command `python3 iemain.py`

 #### IE prototype libraries: